ElTruckito/eltruckito.github.io/_posts/2023-09-26-how-to-prepare-for-the-laguna-route.md

 ## What do you do about the lack of fuel availability?

-It doesn’t matter whether you’re entering the park from Bolivia or from northern Chile: there is no fuel available for hundreds of kilometers in either direction of travel.
+It doesn't matter whether you’re entering the park from Bolivia or from northern Chile: there is no fuel available for hundreds of kilometers in either direction of travel.
 It is tough to predict how much fuel your vehicle will be chugging with the uncertain distances you will have to travel (see next sections on [no roads](#how-do-you-navigate-without-road-maps) and [extreme road conditions](#how-do-you-survive-the-extreme-road-conditions)) combined with the additional taxation of exceptionally high elevation.

 ### Carry spare fuel
 The last thing you need is to be stranded in such a desolate and sparsely-populated environment.
 As such, self-sufficiency is the best and only realistic option.
 Carry spare fuel in jerry cans to ensure you can make it to the next gas station.
 In the worst case scenario where you need more fuel and have none, it is often possible to purchase fuel from passing tour groups at exorbitant rates (this is *their* spare gas after all).